 What should doctors do if they realize that a mistake has been made?

-Alaska, following a number of other states, recently passed what has been called the “I’m Sorry” bill.
+Alaska, following a number of other states, passed what has been called the “I’m Sorry” bill.
 The bill, according to The Legal Examiner, would make an apology or an expression of compassion inadmissible in a medical malpractice lawsuit.
 Additionally, such an expression would not be a defense against being sued for medical malpractice.

 Research suggests that when a healthcare provider offers a sincere apology for a medical mistake, accompanied by efforts to mitigate the resulting damage, they are less likely to be sued.
 Therefore good manners, especially under an “I’m Sorry” law, can also be good business.

-If you or a loved one have been injured as a result of medical malpractice, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of medical malpractice, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.